JuliaAI/ScientificTypes.jl/docs/src/index.md

 This documentation focuses on properties of the `scitype` method specific to the default convention.
-The `scitype` method satisfies certain universal properties, with respect to its operation on tuples, arrays and tables, set out in the ScientificTypes [readme](https://github.com/JuliaAI/ScientificTypesBase.jl#2-the-scitype-and-scitype-methods), but only implicitly described here.
+The `scitype` method satisfies certain universal properties, with respect to its operation on tuples, arrays and tables, set out in the ScientificTypesBase.jl [readme](https://github.com/JuliaAI/ScientificTypesBase.jl#2-the-scitype-and-scitype-methods), but only implicitly described here.